Is there lead in Ottawa's drinking water supply?

 Who is impacted by lead in drinking water?

 Approximately 15% of homes in Ottawa were originally constructed with water service pipes made of lead.
-Lead pipes were used in home construction up until 1955 – after that, water service pipes were made of copper.
+Lead pipes were used in home construction up until the 1950s.
+After that, water service pipes were made of copper.
 If the original lead water service pipe has not been replaced there is the potential for small amounts of lead to dissolve into household tap water.

 Ottawa residents who live in homes built after 1955, as well as commercial and multi-residential properties are at little or no risk of lead exposure through tap water.